 Improving your net profit

 To increase your company's net income, you can either reduce expenses or increase revenue (or both).
 Since Net Profit is another part of the ROE equation, improving your Net Profit is another method to get a high ROE.
-Check out our small business budgeting template to help you plan your company's financial health.

 - Increase revenue: This will naturally increase your ROE as it is one factor that determines it.